Identifiers/spec/README.md

 #### Maps
 A map identifier is a map of values.
 Maps are useful to create a single identifier composed of multiple labeled values of the same type.
 These values are labeled by the map keys.
 The keys are stored in sorted order for consistency.

+#### Composite
+Composite identifiers combine other identifiers of mixed types into a single identifier.
+One can combine primitive identifiers, semantic identifiers and structured variants together into one composite identifier.
+They can be either a list or a map of other identifiers.

 ## Semantic Identifiers
 Semantic identifiers are based on either single or structured primitive identifiers.
 They can be considered to "extend" a base identifier type.